nis057489/tips_and_tricks/Readme.md

 Use your local VSCode installation to connect to containers running on a remote host.

-1. Create a new `docker context`
+## 1. Create a new `docker context`

 ```bash
 docker context create some-context-label --docker "host=ssh://user@remote_server_ip"
 ```
+## 2. Activate the context

-1. Whenever you use the context, VSCode will list the remote containers instead of your local containers so you can just connect per usual.
+Whenever you use the context, VSCode will list the remote containers instead of your local containers so you can just connect per usual.

 ```bash
 docker context use some-context-label